 Physiotherapy for patients with this condition is vital to hasten the healing process, ensure an optimal outcome and reduce the likelihood of recurrence.
 Treatment may comprise:

-- joint mobilization (especially the lower back and hip)
+joint mobilisation (especially the lower back and hip)

 Despite appropriate physiotherapy management, some patients with a hip flexor injury do not improve adequately.
 When this occurs, the treating physiotherapist or doctor can advise on the best course of management.
 This may include investigations such as an X-ray, ultrasound, CT scan or MRI, or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the condition.